 - 1 medium green, red or yellow bell pepper, thinly sliced

-- 1 cup frozen (thawed), or fresh snap peas
+- 1 cup frozen (thawed), or fresh sugar snap peas

 - 6 scallions, slices thinly (reserve greens for garnish)*